 HÉrauts

 HÉRAUTS (tr.
-HERALDS) is an annual conference organised by GBU Belgium for Christian students who are at university or in their last two years of secondary/high school.
+HERALDS) is an annual conference organised by GBU Belgium for Christian students who are at university or in secondary/high school (17 years old or older).
 The purpose of the conference is to motivate and equip students in their mission for Jesus in order to help them make him known to others.

 GBU Belgium is an evangelical organisation whose main aim is to see students know Jesus and make him known to others.
 Groups of students from different backgrounds are encouraged and equipped to do this with the help and guidance from staff and the support of local churches.
 For more information about GBU, click here (in French).

-The conference is in French but provides direct translation into English via an application and your own personal headphones.
+The conference is in French (apart from one workshop which will be in English this year), and we provide direct translation into English via an application and your own personal headphones.
 This enables us to serve International students who are studying in Belgium and surrounding countries, as well as other Belgian students whose first language isn’t French.
 This is something that we are passionate about.

 PROGRAM